-Students are permitted to re-register for the courses by paying the prescribed course fee, currently 7500Rs for each course.
+Students are permitted to re-register for the courses by paying the prescribed course fee which will be notified by the Directorate of Evaluation.
 The amount is subject to revision each year.
-The total number of credits a student can take in a semester shall not exceed 25, including re-registration courses.
-A grade cap at "B+" is applicable for the re-registered courses.
-Re-registration is applicable in the following cases
+The total number of credits a student can take in a semester shall not exceed 25, including re-registration of courses.
+A grade cap of "B+" is applicable for the re-registered courses.
+Re-registration is applicable in the following cases.